Barma-lej/landroid-card/README.md

 > Landroid mower card for [Home Assistant][home-assistant] Lovelace UI

-By default, Home Assistant does not provide any card for controlling Landroid lawnmower.
-This card displays the state and allows to control your robot.
+By default, Home Assistant does not provide a card for controlling Landroid lawnmowers.
+This card displays the state and allows you to control your robot.

 ![Preview of landroid-card][preview-image]

-## Installing
+## Installation

 ### Landroid Cloud

-First of all you need to install a **Landroid Cloud** Integration.
+First, you need to install the **Landroid Cloud** Integration.

-Install [using HACS][hacs] or [see this guide][landroid-cloud].
+Install [using HACS][hacs] or [follow this guide][landroid-cloud].

 ### HACS

-You can manual add this repo to your HACS installation.
-[Here is manual][hacs-add-repo]
+You can manually add this repository to your HACS installation.
+[Here is the manual process][hacs-add-repo].

 ### Manual

-If you won't to use HACS method, you can manual install the card
+If you prefer not to use HACS, you can manually install the card:

 1. Download all `js` files from the [latest release][latest-url].
-2. Put them into your `config/www` folder.
+2. Place them into your `config/www` folder.
-3. Add reference to `landroid-card.js` in Lovelace.
-There's two way to do that:
+3. Add a reference to `landroid-card.js` in Lovelace.
+There are two ways to do this:

-   1. **Using UI:**
+   1. **Using the UI:**

-      - This is done by navigating to the Resources page by following below link:
+      - Navigate to the Resources page by following the link below:
         [![Open your Home Assistant instance and show your resources.][dashboard-resources-img]][dashboard-resources]

-        Or go to _Configuration_ → _Lovelace Dashboards_ → _Resources Tab_
+        Or go to _Configuration_ → _Lovelace Dashboards_ → _Resources Tab_.

-      - Click Plus button
+      - Click the Plus button.
-      - Set _Url_ as `/local/landroid-card.js`
+      - Set _URL_ as `/local/landroid-card.js`.
       - Set _Resource type_ as `JavaScript Module`.

-      **Note:** If you do not see the Resources Tab, you will need to enable _Advanced Mode_ in your _User Profile_
+      **Note:** If you do not see the Resources Tab, you will need to enable _Advanced Mode_ in your _User Profile_.

-   2. **Using YAML:** Add following code to `lovelace` section.
+   2. **Using YAML:** Add the following code to the `lovelace` section.

       ```yaml
       resources: